Rakhine offensive (2023–present): Spillover into Bangladesh

+The war has significantly strained Bangladesh's economy by reducing formal trade with Myanmar while fueling illicit activities such as smuggling, drug trafficking, and ransom-based networks.

 Information warfare

 A social media post in March 2024 showed the Rohingya protesting against the AA.
 Aung Kyaw Moe, a cabinet member of NUG, wrote in an X post that junta "is using the Rohingya as a proxy to protest against AA in Buthidang is not definitely organic."
 After multiple protests staged by Rohingya against the AA, some protest participants said this were forced by the junta and residents who didn't participate would be fined.

+The military regime has also issued propaganda alleging AA and PDF forces are retreating or surrendering during the offensive.

 Spokesman for the UN Stéphane Dujarric said their local team sees the spreading of misinformation, disinformation and hate speech in northern Rakhine State.

 Groups such as ARSA, RSO, and ARA have circulated staged photos and videos taken inside Bangladesh to claim activity in northern Rakhine.
 However, observers report that these groups have carried out no major operations inside Rakhine apart from small-scale attacks on civilians.
 Militants occasionally try to enter Maungdaw Township but are pushed back by the Arakan Army and retreat across the border.